E-file Registration: Municipalities and Other Approval Authorities

 b) a second portal for: “Mississauga (City) – Secretary-Treasurer”

-- Please note that each staff member’s email address can only be connected to one e-file portal at a time, and they will only receive email notifications for appeals submitted to that portal.
+- Note that each staff member’s email address can only be connected to one e-file portal at a time, and they will only receive email notifications for appeals submitted to that portal.

-- If there are staff (e.g., legal counsel) that will need to see both Clerk appeals and Secretary Treasurer appeals, for example, it is better to combine these into one portal in e-file (option 1 above).
+- If staff (e.g., legal counsel) need to see both Clerk appeals and Secretary Treasurer appeals, for example, it is better to combine these into one portal in e-file (option 1 above).

-- Alternatively, the Clerk appeals and the Secretary Treasurer appeals can be directed to two separate portals and can each be managed with distinct logins that are used by each staff group:
+- Alternatively, the Clerk appeals and the Secretary Treasurer appeals can be directed to two separate portals and can each be managed with distinct logins for each staff group:

 -